Dales High Way - Skipton to Settle (★★★★★)

 Looking out across the beck to the hills beyond

-Upon reaching the village of Hetton, the route joins up with the road briefly as we head through the village, but before we get past the last of the houses, the onward path appears via a track that heads north-west out of the village - heading out towards Winterburn Reservoir.
+Upon reaching the village of Hetton, the route joins up with the road as we head through the village, but before we get past the last of the houses, the onward path appears via a track that heads north-west out of the village - heading out towards Winterburn Reservoir.

 Looking back on the track out of Hetton